 CDOs are a particular kind of derivative.

-Like its name implies, a derivative is any financial product that derives its value from another underlying asset.
-Derivatives, such as put options, call options and futures contracts, have long been used in the stock and commodities markets.
+As its name implies, a derivative is any financial product that derives its value from another underlying asset.
+Derivatives, such as put options, call options, and futures contracts, have long been used in the stock and commodities markets.

 CDOs are called asset-backed commercial paper if the package consists of corporate debt.
 Banks call them mortgage-backed securities if the loans are mortgages.
 If the mortgages are made to those with a less than prime credit history, they are called subprime mortgages.

 Banks sold CDOs to investors for three reasons:

 - The funds they received gave them more cash to make new loans.

 - It moved the loan's risk of default from the bank to the investors.

 - CDOs gave banks new and more profitable products to sell.
 That boosted share prices and managers' bonuses.

 At first, CDOs were a welcome financial innovation.
 They provided more liquidity in the economy.
 CDOs allowed banks and corporations to sell off their debt.